-A Bavarian expression that means the opening of the festival.
-At noon on the first day of Oktoberfest, the Mayor of Munich taps the first keg of beer.
-This year it'll be Dieter Reiter replacing long-time fixture Christian Ude.
+A Bavarian expression that signifies the opening of the festival.
+At noon on the first day of Oktoberfest, the Mayor of Munich taps the first keg of beer at the Schottenhamel tent.
+From here, the party is on for a full two weeks.

 Prost - Cheers

-There will be ample opportunity to practice your toast at Oktoberfest.
+There will be ample opportunity to practice your cheers at Oktoberfest.
 Whenever someone raises a glass you are obliged to raise yours, look in their eyes, clink glasses and shout "Prost"!
-Fail to meet someone's gaze, cross arms, or any other number of small offenses, and you curse both parties to 7 years bad sex - a serious offense.
+Fail to meet someone's gaze, cross arms, or any other number of small offenses, and you curse both parties to 7 years bad sex.

-Besides the spontaneous clinking, the bands in the tents play Ein Prosit every 20 minutes for mandatory toasts.
+Besides the spontaneous clinking, most bands in the tents play Ein Prosit every 20 minutes for mandatory toasts.
 Sing along to,

 Ein Prosit, Ein Prosit, der Gemütlichkeit